-The mandatoryExpression and sendConnectionFactorySelectorExpression and receiveConnectionFactorySelectorExpression SpEL Expression's properties 'RabbitTemplate.
-The mandatoryExpression have been added to the evaluate boolean is used to value against each request а mandatory message, when а ReturnCallback is in use.
+The mandatoryExpression and sendConnectionFactorySelectorExpression and receiveConnectionFactorySelectorExpression SpEL Expression's properties have been added 'RabbitTemplate.
+The mandatoryExpression to the boolean value against is used to evaluate а mandatory each request message, when а ReturnCallback is in use.
 See the section called "Publisher Confirms and Returns".
-The sendConnectionFactorySelectorExpression receiveConnectionFactorySelectorExpression and are used when an AbstractRoutingConnectionFactory is provided, to determine the lookupKey for the target ConnectionFactory at runtime on each AMQP protocol interaction operation.
+The sendConnectionFactorySelectorExpression and receiveConnectionFactorySelectorExpression are used when an AbstractRoutingConnectionFactory is provided, to determine the lookupKey for the target ConnectionFactory at runtime on each AMQP protocol interaction operation.
 See the section called "Routing Connection Factory".